GesGPT: Speech Gesture Synthesis With Text Parsing from ChatGPT: Related Work

-Manually designed rules have been shown to effectively preserve semantics within limited domains \cite{cassell1994animated}\cite{bremner2009beat}.
-Various deep learning approaches have been combined with rule-based methods \cite{zhou2022gesturemaster}\cite{habibie2022motion}, or integrated with predefined gesture dictionaries \cite{zhang2022text2video}, to produce more natural and semantically rich gestures.
-Some studies have concentrated on decoupling semantic gestures from the overall gestures and specifically targeting their learning and modeling \cite{liang2022seeg}.
-Our approach is grounded in synthesing gestures based on their intent, which facilitates the generation of expressive semantic gestures with communicative functionality.
+Recent research has shown that modeling gestures using a diffusion model \cite{21}\cite{8} or VQ-VAE \cite{22}\cite{7} can produce natural and diverse gestures.
+In the field of cognitive psychology \cite{23}, researchers have discovered that speech and gesture can enhance each other's comprehension when they convey information that is semantically consistent.
+For modeling semantic gestures, manually designed rules have been shown to effectively preserve semantics within limited domains \cite{24}\cite{25}.
+Various deep learning approaches have been combined with rule-based methods \cite{26}\cite{27} or integrated with predefined gesture dictionaries \cite{28}, to produce more natural and semantically rich gestures.
+Additionally, Seeg \cite{29} explored the use of a gesture semantic classifier to obtain semantic labels for gestures and ensure coherency in generated semantics.
+Teshima et al. \cite{30} extensively categorized gesture types into beat, imagistic, and no-gesture following McNeill's work \cite{31} and modeled them separately.
+In our approach, we refer to McNeill's \cite{31} classification of gesture functions to classify text into multiple intents, and utilize text parsing scripts derived from ChatGPT to generate expressive gestures with communicative functionality.